Whatsapp Icon

 • Liver disease, which can affect hormone levels

-• Obesity, as excess fat tissue can increase estrogen levels
+• Obesity, as excess fat tissue, can increase estrogen levels

 Treating male breast cancer often involves a combination of:

-1. Surgery to remove the tumor
+1. Surgery to remove the tumour

 2. Radiation therapy